 Vince Hipwell is a graduate student who has been working in the MGG group since August 2016.
 He is a fan of science, history, and jazz music.

 Ieva Liepuoniute is a joint student between the MGG and the Houk research groups, and is interested in combining computational and experimental methods in materials research.
-Her current projects include exploring the energetics and rotational dynamics in metal organic framework based amphidynamic crystals.
+Her current projects include exploring the energetics and rotational dynamics in molecular gears and dipolar rotors in metal-organic frameworks.

 Zhiyu Liu received his bachelor’s degree in chemistry from Wuhan University, China.
 Currently he focuses on dipolar rotors in metal-organic frameworks.
 Outside chemistry, he enjoys hiking and photography.